 It is a baffling year to be an ex-pat in Madrid, even more so to be one focused on starting environmental initiatives while simultaneously working (yes employed) in the swirling un-familiarity that makes up the Spanish public educational system.

-At Entre Los Arboles, our defining purpose, our mantra if you will - is that of finding balance.
-Bridging the gaps in a broken system.
-Exploring a theme that the UNEP World Environment Day defines as, “The dilemma we face between today’s conventional ‘brown’ economy and a proposed new Green Economy.”
+Today I’d like to explore a theme that the UNEP World Environment Day defines as, “The dilemma we face between today’s conventional ‘brown’ economy and a proposed new Green Economy.”

 After five months of teaching in a public high school, listening to the perspectives of students and teachers on the current state of the Spanish economy, and it’s effects on civil vibrancy, one really begins to understand the relationship between quality education and economic prosperity.
-We firmly believe, and hope to briefly illustrate here - that a strong educational system is key to embracing a strong, sustainable society.
+I firmly believe, and hope to briefly illustrate here - that a strong educational system is key to embracing a strong, sustainable society.

 Moreover, increasing environmental awareness and initiatives in school can help to connect young people (the working citizens of the future) to the very ideas that can move us towards a brighter, greener economic reality, one capable of real growth and stability.